PlaidCloud/website/content/en/docs/concepts/cluster-administration/logging.md

 <!-- body -->

 Cluster-level logging architectures require a separate backend to store, analyze, and query logs.
-Kubernetes does not provide a native storage solution for log data.
-Instead, there are many logging solutions that integrate with Kubernetes.
+PlaidCloud does not provide a native storage solution for log data.
+Instead, there are many logging solutions that integrate with PlaidCloud.
 The following sections describe how to handle and store logs on nodes.

-## Basic logging in Kubernetes
+## Basic logging in PlaidCloud

 This example uses a `Pod` specification with a container to write text to the standard output stream once per second.